Investigation of heterogeneous computing platforms for real-time data analysis in the CBM experiment: The CBM experiment and its muon detection system

 \section{The CBM experiment and its muon detection system}

 The Compressed Baryonic Matter (CBM) experiment~\cite{cbm} is a dedicated relativistic heavy-ion collision experiment at the upcoming FAIR accelerator centre at Darmstadt, Germany~\cite{fair}.
 For CBM, energetic ions ($p_\mathrm{beam} = 3.5A - 35A$~GeV for Au ions) will be collided with a fixed target, producing a large number of particles which will be registered in several detector systems serving for momentum determination and particle identification.
 The left panel of Fig.~\ref{faircbm} shows the experimental setup for the measurements of muons, comprising the main tracking system STS inside a magnetic dipole field, the muon detector system (MUCH), a Transition Radiation Detector used for intermediate tracking, and the Time-of-Flight Detector.
-The MUCH system~\cite{muchtdr}, shown in the right-hand panel of Fig.~\ref{faircbm}, allows the separation of muons from other particles by several massive absorber slices interlayed with position-sensitive detector stations.
-In its full configuration, the system comprises of one graphite and five iron slabs of thicknesses varying from 20~cm to 100~cm, with detector triplets inserted in the gap between two consecutive slabs.
-The last station consisting of a detector triplet is called trigger station and is positioned after a one meter thick iron absorber.
-The full MUCH system comprises about $5 \cdot 10^5$ readout channels of different granularity adjusted to the spacial hit density.